LBNL-UCB-STI/beam/docs/inputs.rst

 * rangeAnxietyBuffer - if our remaining range exceeds our remaining tour plus this many meters, then we feel no anxiety; default 20k.
 * minSearchRadius - radius of a circle around requested parking location that the parking search starts off.
 * maxSearchRadius - max parking search radius.
+* searchDoubleParkingRadius - if a regular stall is not found within this radius then a double parking stall is provided.
+  If it equals or less than zero then this feature is off.
 * searchMaxDistanceRelativeToEllipseFoci - max distance to both foci of an ellipse (used in en-route parking).
 * estimatedMeanEnRouteChargingDurationInSeconds - mean en-route charging duration in seconds.
 * fractionOfSameTypeZones - fraction of the zones of certain type to be considered among all the same type zones within the current radius.